Tuesday, May 21, 2013

 Overview of Which Departments Hear Civil Matters

-Limited and Unlimited Civil actions excluding Small Claims and Limited Civil Unlawful Detainer cases are heard by the Presiding Judge, in the Law and Motion Departments, by the trial department, in the CMP department, or by a judge assigned for all purposes.
+Limited and Unlimited Civil actions excluding Small Claims and Limited Civil Unlawful Detainer cases are heard as outlined below.

-The Presiding Judge hears all motions for consolidation, severance, bifurcation, intervention, pretrial conference, coordination, change of venue, consolidation, or to advance or continue trial.
+The Presiding Judge hears all motions for consolidation, severance, bifurcation, intervention, pretrial conference, coordination, change of venue, consolidation, or to advance or continue trial on UNLIMITED and LIMITED cases.

 The trial judge is responsible for hearing motions in limine, motions for new trial or to set aside and vacate a judgment pursuant to Code of Civil Procedure section 663, motions to stay judgments, motions to tax costs after trial, and proceedings to settle any statement on appeal.